Cross-Border Taxation for Estonian E-commerce

 Who pays import VAT Seller Buyer

-Customer experience Clean — no surprise fees Poor — unexpected charges on delivery
+Customer experience Clean — price includes all charges; no surprise fees Poor — customer faces unexpected charges on delivery; high return rate

-Complexity for seller High — must be importer of record Low — ship and done
+Complexity for seller High — must be registered as importer of record in destination country, or use customs agent Low — ship and done

 IOSS — The Third Option for Low-Value Imports